Fulbright Schuman Program for U.S. Citizens

 Preference is also given to applicants with two years of relevant professional or academic experience beyond the Bachelor’s degree who plan to carry out their project in at least two EU member states.
 However, project proposals including only one city or university program with significant ties to European Union institutions and studies will be considered.

 Grant Activity: Study, research, or lecture on a topic relevant to U.S.-EU relations, EU policy, or EU institutions.

-Grant Period: Any time during the academic year; For candidates without a PhD (pre-doctoral research), preference is given to those who will complete one academic year (continuous stay).
+Grant Dates: Any time during the academic year; For candidates without a PhD (pre-doctoral research), preference is given to those who will complete one academic year (continuous stay).

-Applicants who are recommended by the National Screening Committee of IIE or CIES will be contacted by the Fulbright Commission in Brussels and interviewed via Skype in mid February.
+Applicants who are recommended by the National Screening Committee of IIE or CIES will be contacted by the Fulbright Commission in Brussels and interviewed via Skype.